 NOTE: If your baby gets rash – try to avoid wipes.
-If you can – just have your baby’s bottom clean with water (skip soap) and then pat dry with a soft towel.
+If you can – just have your baby’s bottom clean with water and soap (you can skip soap as it makes skin over-dry) and then pat dry with a soft towel.
 Rubbing the baby’s bottom in case of a rash is not a good idea.
-If you have to, wipe off gently, do apply A+D cream on a clean bottom.
+If you have to, wipe off gently, apply A+D cream on a clean bottom.
 This is by far the best rash ointment I have used.

 If you are using a diaper cream jar, this Bum Spatula is a great way to apply cream without having your hands dirty.

 Secondly, if you are using a tube cream, this Tush Applicator is getting popular for even application and less wastage.

 If poop accidents are happening more frequently, you might want to try these tips and tricks to prevent baby blowouts.

 1. Go one size up of diaper if the diaper is snug from thigh area but leaking from the back

 Select diaper size depending on the baby’s weight.
 For newborns, use pampers size 0 for the first 2 to 3 weeks.
 Soon after your baby starts picking up on pounds, just switch to diaper size one.

-Ideally, if your baby is having more wet diapers and the weight is still not in the range, you might want to switch to one size up.
+Clearly, if your baby is having more wet diapers and the weight is still not in the range, you should switch to one size up.
+Diaper brands and their effectiveness may vary for skinny babies and chubby ones.

 2. Go one size up of clothing as tight clothing may cause huge blowout